Categories

 T. zebrina

-Once you have open flowers (of two different cultivars if they’re a self-sterile species), it’s time for actual pollination.
+Once your intended flowers are open, it’s time for actual pollination.
 Each open flower has both anthers (which produce pollen) and a pistil (which collects pollen).
 The anthers are six little stalks with dusty blobs on the ends – often with long wispy hairs coming from the base of the stalk.
 The pistil is a single hairless stalk with a blunt or slightly widened end.
 The colours of all parts vary in different cultivars, so they are sometimes easier or harder to distinguish.
-But don’t worry too much – you don’t actually need to be able to figure out the anatomy of individual flowers in order to pollinate them.

 Pink Tradescantia pallida flower, with the six yellow anthers and the white pistil labelled.